algo¶

 - Args:

-then calculate Sharpe ratio across events.
-This prevents events with more rounds from dominating the calculation. (default: False)
+then calculate Sharpe ratio across events. (default: False)

 - Returns:

-DataFrame with columns (forecaster, sharpe_ratio, mean_excess_return, std_excess_return) sorted by sharpe_ratio in descending order
+DataFrame with columns (forecaster, sharpe_ratio, mean_roi, std_roi, num_events) sorted by sharpe_ratio in descending order

 Compute the ranked forecasters for the given score function.